Insure.com ranks 2025’s best insurers. See the winners.

 He established a primary care clinic in Long Beach to treat low-income patients.
 There was a clear void to fill, and by the end of the decade, Molina became the state’s largest primary care management provider for Medi-Cal patients.
 Molina continued to grow and expand to other states, sticking to its roots of offering Medicare, Medicaid and other government-sponsored plans.

 Molina passed away in 1996, but the company and the concept continue to live on.
-Today, Molina has 5.1 million members and operates in almost 20 states.
+Today, Molina has 5.1 million members and operates in more than 20 states.

 Sources: